spamegg1/modern-systems-scala-native/README.md

 ### Unused lines of code in the book (probably errors)

 There are lines of code in the zip file provided on [the book's website](https://media.pragprog.com/titles/rwscala/code/rwscala-code.zip).
+Some of these are also printed in the book!

 For example, in Chapter 4's `nativeFork` there is